Baquara/GeneralInterviewQuestions/README.md

 Jenkins is a popular open source CI/CD tool.
 It can be used to automate the process of building and testing code changes.
 Jenkins can also be used to automatically deploy code changes to a production environment.

+How to measure performance in SQL?

+The EXPLAIN keyword is used throughout various SQL databases and provides information about how your SQL database executes a query.
+In MySQL, EXPLAIN can be used in front of a query beginning with SELECT, INSERT, DELETE, REPLACE, and UPDATE.
+For a simple query, it would look like the following:

+EXPLAIN SELECT * FROM foo WHERE foo.bar = 'infrastructure as a service' OR foo.bar = 'iaas';